d12frosted/elpa-mirror/stable-melpa/aio-readme.txt

+`aio` is to Emacs Lisp as [`asyncio`][asyncio] is to Python.
+This package builds upon Emacs 25 generators to provide functions that pause while they wait on asynchronous events.
+They do not block any thread while paused.

 The main components of this package are `aio-defun' / `aio-lambda' to define async function, and `aio-await' to pause these functions while they wait on asynchronous events.
 When an asynchronous